Start Your Own Union

 "you don't understand: the purpose of insurance is not

-to legal insurance but solidarity"?
+to legal insurance but solidarity" and take the money?

 If the first step in starting a union is for all the members